zzguang/openyurt/docs/proposals/20210628-nodepool-ingress-support.md

 To enable the ingress feature in OpenYurt NodePool is to fill the gap that current NodePool cannot support:
 - Deploy one ingress controller to the NodePool that needs to enable ingress.
-- Manage the ingress controller authority from NodePool.
+- Expose the ingress controller service to outside of the NodePool.
 - Make ingress controller only cares about the related resources state of its own NodePool.
 - Make ingress feature can work even in autonomy mode.
 - Differentiate the ingress controllers in different NodePool by different ingress class.